MACTEP-ETF/RTR108/P07_GUI/README.md

   A **dialog window** is always a top-level window that you can use as the main window for your Dialog-Style application.
   When dialog windows are used to communicate with the user, they may be:
     - *Modal dialogs*: block input to any other visible windows in the same application.
-You can display a modal dialog by calling .exec_().
+You can display a modal dialog by calling *.exec_()*.
     - *Modeless dialogs*: operate independently of other windows in the same application.
-You can display a modeless dialog by using .show().
+You can display a modeless dialog by using *.show()*.

   Dialog windows can also provide a return value and have default buttons (for example, OK and Cancel).
 - **Main windows**
-  Most of the time, your GUI applications will be Main Window-Style.
+  Most of the time, your GUI applications will be **Main Window-Style**.
 This means that they’ll have a menu bar, some toolbars, a status bar, and a central widget that will be the GUI’s main element.
 It’s also common that your apps will have several dialog windows to accomplish secondary actions that depend on user input.
-  You’ll use the class QMainWindow to develop Main Window-Style applications.
-You need to inherit from QMainWindow to create your main GUI class.
-An instance of a class that derives from QMainWindow is considered to be a main window.
-QMainWindow provides a framework for building your application’s GUI.
+  You’ll use the class *QMainWindow* to develop Main Window-Style applications.
+You need to inherit from *QMainWindow* to create your main GUI class.
+An instance of a class that derives from *QMainWindow* is considered to be a **main window**. *QMainWindow* provides a framework for building your application’s GUI.
 The class has its own built-in layout, which you can use to place the following:
   - **One menu bar** is at the top of the window.
 The menu bar holds the application’s main menu.
   - **Several toolbars** are on the sides of the window.
 Toolbars are suitable for holding tool buttons and other kinds of widgets such as QComboBox, QSpinBox, and more.
   - **One central widget** is in the center of the window.
 The central widget can be of any type, or it can be a composite widget.
   - **Several dock widgets** are around the central widget.
 Dock widgets are small, movable windows.
   - **One status bar** is at the bottom of the window.
 The status bar shows information on the application’s general status.

+  You can’t create a main window without first setting a central widget.
+You must have a central widget, even if it’s just a placeholder.
+When this is the case, you can use a *QWidget* object as your central widget.
+You can set the main window’s central widget with *.setCentralWidget()*.
+The main window’s layout will allow you to have only one central widget, but it can be a single or a composite widget.
 - **Applications**:
   - Handling initialization and finalization
   - Providing the event loop and event handling